ignatiusmb/mauss.dev/workspace/content/routes/posts/a-terrible-time-to-be-a-writer/+article.md

 > [This video was more than informative — it was a journey, a transformation, a metaphorical yoga retreat for the mind.](https://www.youtube.com/watch?v=9Ch4a6ffPZY&lc=UgwVN1wRP3ubBDgb3IZ4AaABAg)

-lmao. welp, truly a terrible time to be one of the few people who enjoys writing with these punctuation marks.
+lmao. truly a terrible time to be one of the few people who enjoys writing with these punctuation marks.

 ## punctuation marks